 Add them all up, and you will find that the average co-op's financial standards are much higher than the average mortgage bank...a primary reason NYC co-ops withstood the last recession so well.

 Getting ready to buy?
 Work with a local expert from the brokerage that saves New Yorkers an average of $23,000 per transaction.
 With Prevu, you’ll pocket a rebate of two-thirds of the commission paid to the buyer’s broker at closing.
 Click here to learn about Prevu’s Smart Buyer Rebate.

 While in recent years, some CONDOS have started to require co-op-sized down payments, most typically don't have any financing minimums.
 Bear in mind, though, that if you’re getting a mortgage, banks these days often require 20%, unless the building qualifies for an FHA loan, which carries a 3.5% downpayment requirement, or you and the apartment qualify for a SONYMA loan, which has a 3% downpayment.

-Many co-ops and condos these days require buyers to put an additional one to two years of common charges in an escrow account as insurance against nonpayment.
+Many co-ops and condos used to require "borderline" buyers to put an additional one to two years of common charges in an escrow account as insurance against nonpayment.
 The odds of this happening to you increase along with the perceived 'riskiness' of your application, as measured in debt-to-income ratio, U.S. citizenship status, or a variety of other factors.
 However, unintended legal consequences of the 2019 rent reform laws appear appear may have ended this practice for co-ops.
 Instead, you may be asked to provide a guarantor.